Post-LLM/BIPOST/README.md

 ## Introduction

-preference learning (e.g., with DPO or RLHF) and supervised fine-tuning (SFT).
+Preference learning (e.g., with DPO or RLHF) and supervised fine-tuning (SFT).
 The common sequential approach treats each stage independently, but this can cause the model to forget the first objective when optimizing for the second.
 We introduce BiPOST, a computationally efficient implementation of a bi-objective/bilevel LLM post-training framework that enhances model performance compared to single-objective/single-level LLM training.
 BiPOST offers a one-stop LLM tuning framework: a pre-trained LLM is optimized for bi-objective in one stage, with comparable memory and runtime cost to sequentially optimizing each objective.

-- **Improved post-training performance**:
+- **Flexibility**: The combination of objectives is flexible and is not limited to the popular case of direct preference optimization (DPO) and supervised fine-tuning (SFT).

-- **Similar computational cost as sequential training**:
+- **Data filtering**: In addition to simultaneous bi-objective learning, BiPOST offers an optional bi-level data filtering/selection function that automatically filters out low-quality data given a user-specified golden dataset.

-- **Data filtering**:
+- **Improved post-training performance**: As compared to sequential training, BiPOST offers better performance as it mitigates the forgetting issue.

-- **Flexibility**:
+- **Similar computational cost as sequential training**: Although the forgetting issue is mitigated using simultaneous learning of bi-objective, the computational resource usage is comparable to that of traditional sequential training.

 ## Example Results